Weather Station Maintenance Guidelines

 Protect weather instruments, sensors and cables from pruning, spraying and harvesting activities that may damage the sensors, cut cables, or cause weather stations to lean.
 It is a good idea to get the serial number off of the part you are replacing, before contacting RainWise for a replacement, to ensure you receive the correct version of the sensor.

-Temperature sensors are delicate instruments that should be periodically checked, usually once per year or according to the manufacturers recommendation, to make certain they are accurate.
+These sensors are delicate instruments that should be periodically checked, according to the manufacturer's recommendations, to make certain they are accurate.
 Compare the readings of the weather station sensors with a calibrated thermometer or with another nearby weather station.
-Dry bulb temperature sensors record temperature.
-Wet bulb temperature sensors record dew point temperature from which relative humidity (RH) is calculated.
+During dewy mornings or rainy weather, low RH readings indicate a sensor malfunction.
+Contact the station manufacturer to replace bad or broken sensors.

 Precipitation (rain) gauges:

 Leaves, moss, algae and debris will cause clogging of the tipping bucket screen.
-The tipping bucket should be cleaned at least twice a year.
+The tipping bucket should be cleaned routinely (at least twice a year).
 The surrounding environment will affect how often it should be cleaned.
 For example, where weather stations are placed in an open area near an orchard, vineyard or woods, make sure that tipping bucket rain gauges are not subject to filling with leaf litter from adjacent areas.